Online Banking Login

 For information regarding the definitions of the foregoing racial/ethnicity categories, please see the Race/Ethnic Identification Table below or contact Employer's Human Resources Department at hr at bridgewatersavings dot com.

 Race/Ethnic designations as used by the Equal Employment Opportunity Commission do not denote scientific definitions of anthropological origins.
 For the purposes of record-keeping, an employee maybe included in the group to which she/he appears to as belonging.

-1. Bridgewater Savings Bank is a Government contractor subject to the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
+1. Bluestone Bank is a Government contractor subject to the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
 4212 (VEVRAA), which requires Government contractors to take affirmative action to employ and advance in employment:

 (1) disabled veterans; (2) recently separated veterans; (3) active duty wartime or campaign badge veterans; and (4) Armed Forces service medal veterans.
 These classifications are defined as follows:

 A "disabled veteran" is one of the following: a veteran of the U.S. military, ground, naval or air service who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs; or